Love Will Keep Us Together: Composition

 Sedaka admitted lifting the main chord progression from "Do It Again" by the Beach Boys and added a progression including augmented chords inspired by Al Green.
 The melody was written with Diana Ross in mind.
 Greenfield wrote the lyrics as one of the two final collaborations with Sedaka (they had decided reluctantly to break off their partnership because their songs were no longer commercially viable) along with "Our Last Song Together," before Greenfield moved to Los Angeles with his companion Tory Damon.

 Background

-"Love Will Keep Us Together" first appeared on Neil Sedaka's 1973 studio album The Tra-La Days Are Over, which did not have a US release.
-His version of the song made its US album debut on the 1974 compilation album Sedaka's Back.
+"Love Will Keep Us Together" first appeared on Neil Sedaka's 1973 studio album The Tra-La Days Are Over, which did not have a U.S. release.
+His version of the song made its U.S. album debut on the 1974 compilation album Sedaka's Back.
+Sedaka never released the song as a single in North America; he acknowledged in 1976 that it was because he was more eager to promote his song "The Immigrant," believing it to be a more meaningful record, only to be met with resistance from radio stations that were unwilling to play that more controversial record; he acknowledged that, once the Captain & Tennille had a major hit with "Love Will Keep Us Together" at the same time "The Immigrant" was languishing, he had made a bad misjudgment in choosing "The Immigrant" as a single instead of "Love Will Keep Us Together."
 In West Germany, Sedaka's original song was also included as the B side of his 1976 hit "Love in the Shadows".

 In 2009, Neil Sedaka rerecorded a spoof of his song, renaming it "Lunch Will Keep Us Together" for his first children's CD Waking Up Is Hard to Do.